ThomasDuffyy/Cs3113_Project_3/README.md

 Code Structure
 	Header Files:
-	  •	<pthread.h>: For multithreading.
+	  •<pthread.h>: For multithreading.
-	  •	<semaphore.h>: For semaphores.
+	  •<semaphore.h>: For semaphores.
-	  •	<stdio.h> and <stdlib.h>: For file I/O and standard functions.
+	  •<stdio.h> and <stdlib.h>: For file I/O and standard functions.
-	  •	<unistd.h>: For sleep function.
+	  •<unistd.h>: For sleep function.
   Main Components:
-	  •	producer(): The producer thread function.
+	  •producer(): The producer thread function.
-	  •	consumer(): The consumer thread function.
+	  •consumer(): The consumer thread function.
-	  •	main(): Initializes semaphores, creates threads, and handles cleanup.
+	  •main(): Initializes semaphores, creates threads, and handles cleanup.

   Key Concepts
   	  Circular Buffer: A fixed-size data structure where the producer writes data, and the consumer reads it in a circular manner.
 	  	Semaphores:
-	  •	Prevent simultaneous access to shared resources.
+	  •Prevent simultaneous access to shared resources.
-	  •	Synchronize producer and consumer operations.
+	  •Synchronize producer and consumer operations.
 	   Multithreading: Allows concurrent execution of producer and consumer threads.